 Jamaica has ratified the Inter-American Convention Against Corruption.
 In 2008, Jamaica became party to the United Nations Convention Against Corruption.
 Anti-corruption initiatives have been taken within the Jamaica Constabulary Force as well as some private sector organizations.
 Prosecutors participate in regional anti-corruption conferences.
 The Embassy is not aware of any U.S. firm identifying corruption as an obstacle to foreign investment.
 Transparency International (TI) performed a formal study of corruption in 2003, identifying widespread political, petty, and narcotics-related corruption as being prevalent in Jamaica.
 According to Transparency International's Perception Index, Jamaica's score of 3.0 out of 10 in 2009, moved to 3.3 in 2010, and remained at 3.3 during 2011.
-Jamaica's score moved up to 38 out of 100 in 2012 and 2013, ranking Jamaica at 83 of the 175 surveyed globally.
+In 2012, Jamaica's score of 38 out of 100 was similar to the scores for El Salvador and Burkina Faso.

-Corruption may well be the single greatest concern among Jamaicans, many of whom believe it is one of the root causes of the high crime rate.
+Corruption may well be the single greatest concern among Jamaicans, many of whom believe it one of the root causes of the high crime rate.
 According to the January 6, 2013 edition of the Gleaner, in 2012 there were 54 police officers who were arrested for alleged acts of corruption.
-In recent times only a few politicians have been arrested on charges of corruption.
-One politician being tried before the Judicial Review Court experienced various delays; he was exonerated after Resident Magistrate upheld a "no case submission".
-In another case, Contractor General Dirk Harrison referred a junior government minister and a mayor to the Director of Public Prosecutions (DPP) for the illegal construction of shops at a municipal market.
-The DPP found no evidence to suggest that the minister was guilty of conspiracy to defraud the municipality, However the DPP found that there was "clear evidentiary material to institute criminal proceeding" against the mayor for attempting to mislead the Contractor General, contrary to section 29 (a) of the Contractor General Act.
-There are concerns that the government lacks the political will to root out corruption but some positive efforts, as demonstrated in the above cases, have occurred.
+In recent times only one politician has been arrested on charges of corruption; his case is currently being tried before the Judicial Review Court and has experienced various delays.
+There are concerns that the government lacks the political will to root out corruption.